 Line coding considerations.
-The main types of line coding are identified in terms of the basic transmitter parameters, the spectral characteristics and the time-domain characteristics.
+The main types of line coding are identified in terms of the phase constellations, the spectral characteristics and the time-domain characteristics as well as the implementations.
 After these characteristics are identified, there is a section that describes the system impairment implications with respect to optical path parameters such as polarization mode dispersion and chromatic dispersion.